Dhruv-2003/Walletprovider-mru/README.md

 };
 ```

 2. Get User’s Signature: Use the wallet provider to get the user’s signature over the action.
-Wallet connect from viem linked to wallet provider instance is being used to sign
+WalletClient from viem linked to wallet provider instance is being used to sign.
+In case, you are using other SDKs, refer to the wallet provider documentation guides for retrieving the signer.

 ```typescript
  const signature = await walletClient.signTypedData({